yanmn/yanmn.github.io/_pages/about.md

 - **Biomechanical motion analysis**
 - **Embodied observation**

-My core expertise lies in designing and building multimodal data acquisition systems from the ground up.
-These systems integrate sensors such as RGB cameras, LiDAR, IMUs, event cameras, and motion-capture devices to collect high-quality human motion data in challenging real-world scenarios, including rock climbing, athletic training, complex environments, and high-speed motion. 📷📡

-In recent years, I have gradually expanded my research from external human motion reconstruction toward:

-- anatomically consistent estimation of human skeletal and muscular states;
-- biomechanical analysis for competitive sports and rehabilitation medicine;
-- retargeting real-world human motion to humanoid robots and evaluating robot motion;
-- active observation of human and animal behavior using embodied intelligent systems.

-As a life-loving INFJ, I am always curious about people, motion, and the world around me. 🙌

 ## News 📰

 **04 / 2026** 🎉 [MotionMAR](http://www.lidarhumanmotion.net/motionmar/) was accepted by [ICML 2026](https://icml.cc/).